Of the one in eight sexually active Australians who have genital herpes, only a small percentage exhibit symptoms.

 Sexual partners can also become infected through asymptomatic shedding.
 This is when the virus sheds from other parts of the genital region, even where no signs of infection are present.

-Secondly, it’s estimated 40% of genital herpes cases are transmitted through oral sex1.
-Condoms and dental dams are rarely used and don’t offer complete protection.
+Secondly, oral sex accounts for an estimated 40% of genital herpes transmissions.
+People rarely use condoms and dental dams during oral sex.
+Even when used properly, they don’t offer complete protection.

 You need to become a nun and remain celibate until your dying day to be 100% safe from catching genital herpes (though I’m sure even a few nuns have a little secret).